mtsanovv/ShootThis-Backend/README.md

 # ShootThis-Backend

-A 2D HTML5 shooter, using the [Phaser 3](https://github.com/photonstorm/phaser/) engine.
+A 2D HTML5 battle royale, using the [Phaser 3](https://github.com/photonstorm/phaser/) engine.

 This is the backend server, written in Node.js.
 The database engine used in the creation process is MariaDB.
 The storage engine used is InnoDB.